- Arts and Design»

 Remember, have a professional repair any valuable collector's item or antique book!

 Make sure the width of the tape you purchase is at least 2" wider than the spine of your book.
 This is not archival tape.
 I have it here because of the affordability and the width of the tape.
+Great for making quick repairs to paperback books.

 Thinking about Professional Book Restoration?